 The closure of most of the Lackawanna steel plant has had a large economic impact on the Buffalo area and greatly decreased the amount of freighters calling at the port.
 A large portion of Buffalo’s grain-milling and storage facilities have also shut down, but there was still an active General Mills plant in the harbor as of 2007.
 (During our boat ride through Buffalo Harbor, we were treated to the aroma of Cocoa Puffs.)
 Today, Buffalo Harbor is kept busy with fishermen and recreational boaters, and the city is planning on further development on the waterfront near the present Coast Guard station.

 In July 2008, the Buffalo Harbor South Entrance Lighthouse was offered to qualified groups through the National Historic Lighthouse Preservation Act, passed in 2000.
 Two groups, the Buffalo Lighthouse Association and the Maritime Activity Interyouth Network, submitted a letter of interest by the September 23, 2008 deadline and followed up with a formal application.
-The deed to the lighthouse has been transferred to the Lighthouse Association, and an $850,000 restoration is planned.
+In 2011, the deed to the lighthouse was transferred to the Buffalo Lighthouse Association, who estimated $850,000 was needed to restore the lighthouse.
 Fundraising for the first phase of the project, a $185,000 stabilization and safety phase, began in 2012.
+By 2020, roughly $380,000 had been spent on the lighthouse, and it received its first new coat of paint in many years.